 We didn’t stay at the monument for very long.
 Partly because there wasn’t much to do up there, but mainly because we wanted to watch the final game of the World Cup.
 We explored the town for about a half hour, and then grabbed a table at Drosselhof.
 This traditional German restaurant is located along the famously-narrow Drosselgasse street.
 The decor is quaint, the food and wine are excellent, and the staff is very friendly.
 What more could you want?
 Well, I personally wanted Croatia to win the World Cup, but sadly that wasn’t to be.

 Our second day of cycling was full of a lot of stops; the first of which was a hike up to the Chapel of St. Roch.
 This church has been rebuilt several times, due to war and fire.
 I didn’t find it particularly remarkable, but I had also just pushed my bike (and belongings) up a rather steep incline to get there.
 Short of finding Jesus himself, I wasn’t likely to be impressed by much.
-At least cycling back down was fun, though my brakes got a lot of use.
+At least cycling back down was fun.